-- illuminate the deep crustal structure thirty-two four-components Ocean Bottom Seismometers (OBS) from Ifremer's Marine 130 Geosciences Unit were deployed every 7 nmi.
-2960 shots were recorded by those instruments and by a 4.5 km, 720 channels, towed marine streamer.
-MZ3 crosses four out of the seven profiles acquired during the MOZ3-5 cruise: MZ2 and MZ6 (Schnürle et al., 2018) acquired over the NNV and, MZ4 and MZ5 that also crosses the LM (Watremez et al.).
-Two other profiles acquired in the NNV, MZ1 and MZ7 are presented by Moulin et al. (2020) and Leprêtre et al. (2021). - 135 If remer's SolidQC software was initially used for processing MCS data.
-It allows data quality control, 2D geometry setup and SEG-Y file generation.
+Ifremer's SolidQC software was initially used for processing MCS data.
+It allows for data quality control, 2D geometry setup and SEG-Y file generation.
 Further processing was performed using CGG-Veritas Geocluster software.
-This sequence included external mute of direct and water wave arrivals, large band filtering (1-8-64-92 Hz), predictive deconvolution (440 ms operator, 252 ms IO, 32 ms gap), 4 ms resampling, seafloor multiple attenuation using Surface-Related Multiple Elimination (SRME) and RAMUR in the tau-p domain, time variant band-pass filtering, and pre-stack Kirchhoff migration.
-Velocity picking in 140 done after each major processing step in order to refine the final velocity model and build a coherent pre-stack Kirchhoff time - migrated section (PSTM).
+This sequence included external mute of direct and water wave arrivals, large band-pass filtering (1, 8, 64 and 92 Hz edge frequencies), predictive deconvolution (440 ms operator, 252 ms IO, 32 ms gap), 4 ms resampling, seafloor multiple attenuation using surface-related multiple elimination (SRME) and Radon transform (RAMUR), time-variant band-pass filtering, and pre-stack Kirchhoff migration.
+Velocity picking is done after each major processing step in order to refine the final velocity model and build a coherent pre-stack Kirchhoff time-migrated section (PSTM).

-OBS WAS data processing included clock drift corrections, instruments localization using direct water wave arrivals to correct for the drift from their deployment position and eventually band-pass Butterworth filtering to improve travel time arrivals identification and picking.
+OBS WAS data processing included clock drift corrections, instrument localization using direct water wave arrivals to correct for the drift from their deployment position and eventually band-pass Butterworth filtering to improve travel time arrival identification and picking.

-145 We used the iterative procedure of two-dimensional forward ray-tracing followed by the damped least-squares travel-time inversion of the RAYINVR software (Zelt and Smith, 1992).
-Our modeling proceeded following a top-to-down strategy of arrival times fitting of both wide-angle reflected and refracted phases identified on OBS data.
-Starting from an initial velocity model including the bathymetry, model interfaces were inserted when a velocity change in apparent refracted velocity and a coincident high amplitude reflective phase were observed (i.e. phases triplication).
-Layers velocities and thickness were 150 adjusted in order to fit these phases.
-By converting our velocity model from depth to two-way travel time we checked and adjusted the geometry of the upper sedimentary and acoustic basement interfaces as identified on the MCS section (see Figure 3b).
+We used the iterative two-dimensional forward ray-tracing procedure followed by the damped least-squares travel time inversion of the RAYINVR software (Zelt and Smith, 1992).
+Our modeling proceeded following a top-to-bottom strategy of arrival times fitting of both wide-angle reflected and refracted phases identified on OBS data.
+Starting from an initial velocity model including the bathymetry, model interfaces were inserted when a velocity change in apparent refracted velocity and a coincident high-amplitude reflective phase were observed (i.e., phase triplication).
+Layer velocities and thicknesses were adjusted in order to fit these phases.
+By converting our velocity model from depth to two-way travel time we checked and adjusted the geometry of the upper sedimentary and acoustic basement interfaces as identified on the MCS section (see Fig. 3b).

-Below we describe in details what guided our modeling by describing layers and their facies observed on the MCS line, then their corresponding refracted and reflected phases identified on OBS records.
-Overall combining MCS and WAS data we 155 identified four geological units along MZ3.
-From top to bottom they consist respectively of (a) the upper sedimentary package (orange/yellow Ps phases or interfaces in the following figures); (b) the volcano-sedimentary sequence that forms the acoustic basement on the MCS (green Psv phases or interfaces); (c) the crystalline basement (blue Pg phases or interfaces); and (d) the upper mantle (magenta Pn phases or interfaces).
-From MZ3 WAS data, this represents a total of 72750 picked arrival times that are summarized in appendix tables A1.
-Travel-time uncertainty for each phase was automatically calculated based on traces signal to noise ratio.
-They range from 0.025 s for high ratio to 0.25 s for poor ratio.
+Below we describe in detail what guided our modeling by describing layers and their facies observed on the MCS line, followed by their corresponding refracted and reflected phases identified in OBS records.
+Overall, by combining MCS and WAS data we identified four geological units along MZ3.
+From top to bottom they consist of (a) the upper sedimentary package (orange and yellow Ps phases or interfaces in Figs. 3 and 9); (b) the volcano-sedimentary sequence that forms the acoustic basement on the MCS (green Psv phases or interfaces); (c) the crystalline basement (blue Pg phases or interfaces); and (d) the upper mantle (magenta Pn phases or interfaces).
+From MZ3 WAS data, this represents a total of 72 750 picked arrival times that are summarized in Appendix Tables A1.
+Travel time uncertainty for each phase was automatically calculated based on the trace signal-to-noise ratio.
+They range from 0.025 s for high ratios to 0.25 s for poor ratios

-MZ3 MCS line 3.2
+3.2 MZ3 MCS line